whi-lab/whi-lab.github.io/README.markdown

 Please follow the following two steps to ensure there are no broken links.

 ##### link validation by default #####
 Internal links should be validated by default.
-That is, when linking to any internal urls, you should use the `link` tag (see [Jekyll documentation](https://jekyllrb.com/docs/liquid/tags/#links)).
+That is, when pointing to any internal URL, you should use the `link` tag (see [Jekyll documentation](https://jekyllrb.com/docs/liquid/tags/#links)).
 This will ensure that broken links are identified during the site generation step.

 ##### wget to identify broken links #####